How to create a Jigsaw puzzle with the falling-out piece

 To create a perfect moving effect, do one of the following:

 A. The first way is to use offsets.

 See How to tear a picture into pieces.
 This way should be used if the picture and shapes are not complex and it is easy to pick values for offsets.

-B. The way to use the option Tile picture as texture is easier because for this example is used piece from the corner.
+B. The way to use the option Tile picture as texture is easier because this example uses a piece from the corner.

-Note: This way can be used if the piece selected from any corner, from any edge or from the center of the puzzle.
+Note: This way can be used if the piece is selected from any corner, edge, or center of the puzzle.

 B.1.
 Right-click on the group and choose Format Shape... in the popup menu.

 B.2.
 On the Format Shape pane, on the Shape Options tab, in the Fill & Line group, in the Fill section, select the appropriate values in the Offset fields:

 - Select the option Tile picture as texture,

 - Type or select appropriate offsets in fields Offset X and Offset Y if it is necessary,